Age-related macular degeneration (AMD)

-Age-related macular degeneration (AMD) is a condition that affects the macula, the central part of the retina responsible for detailed and fine vision.
-This condition causes a gradual loss of central vision, making activities like reading, recognizing faces, or driving challenging.
-AMD is one of the leading causes of vision loss in people over 50.
+Age-related macular degeneration (AMD) is a disease that affects the macula, the central part of the retina responsible for sharp vision and detail.
+This condition causes a gradual loss of central vision, making activities such as reading, recognizing faces, or driving difficult.
+AMD is one of the leading causes of vision loss in people over the age of 50.

 Types of AMD:

-Dry AMD: The most common form, with a slow progression of vision loss.
+Dry AMD: The most common form, characterized by gradual vision loss.

-Wet AMD: Less common but more severe, characterized by abnormal blood vessel growth under the retina, leading to leakage and scarring.
+Wet AMD: Less common but more serious, it is characterized by the abnormal growth of blood vessels beneath the retina, leading to leakage and scarring.
 Vision loss occurs more rapidly.

 Symptoms of AMD: